marcosValle/linkedout/README.md

 # linkedOut
-OSINT tool for searching information on a web page.
+OSINT tool for searching information on a web page with python3.

 ## Dependencies
 To install the dependencies:

-    pip -r install requirements.txt
+    pip install -r requirements.txt

 ## Usage
 ~~~